Authored on

 Body

-Connections is the one of the most popular New York Times word games that's captured the public's attention.
-The game is all about finding the "common threads between words."
-And just like Wordle, Connections resets after midnight and each new set of words gets trickier and trickier—so we've served up some
+Like the original Connections, the game is all about finding the "common threads between words."
+And just like Wordle, Connections resets after midnight, and each new

 Category